MdSamsuzzohaShayon/youthspike-event-management/README.md

  - **Team**
  - add team then -> add coach -> (step by step)
  - There will be a setting button to make some setting
+ - Add search function for player when creating a new team
  - A coach and make a team with all players of a league
  - Players page -> do not make filter -> Insteand just select team to see the team
  - In teams section, There are many leagues, and coaches, if you do not want to use filter how do you want to find teams (any plan for this)?
+ - Team logo need to be muteable
+ - First of all, it will show all the all unassigned players to create a team, then it will show players who had been assigned.
+If I select an assigned players the player will be moved from previous to to current team.
+[06:00](https://www.loom.com/share/ce3f543ec3b24083a921bb870cbf0c7f)
+ - No division selection on team edit page, move team will have option for division selection.

  - __Calculating__ score